Micotil (Canada)This page contains information on Micotil for veterinary use.

 PHARMACOKINETICS: A single subcutaneous injection of Micotil at 10 mg/kg of body weight in cattle resulted in peak tilmicosin levels within one hour and detectable levels (0.07 µg/mL) in serum beyond 3 days.
 However, lung concentrations of tilmicosin remained above the tilmicosin MIC (95% of 3.12 µg/mL) for Mannheimia (Pasteurella) haemolytica for at least three days following the single injection.
 Serum tilmicosin levels are a poor indicator of total body tilmicosin.
 The lung/serum tilmicosin ratio in favour of lung tissue appeared to equilibrate by three days post injection at approximately 60.
 In a study with radioactive tilmicosin, 24% and 68% of the dose was recovered from urine and feces respectively over 21 days.

-Elanco, Micotil and the diagonal bar are trademarks owned or licensed by Eli Lilly and Company, its subsidiaries or affiliates.
+Micotil, Elanco and the diagonal bar logo are trademarks of Elanco or its affiliates.